-I get it – you’re busy – you serve or take care of many people (and things)!
+I get it – you’re busy – you serve or care for many people (and things)!
 But these 7 words can help you take care of yourself when you don’t have time.

 Yes, you read that right.

-These 7 simple words can help you when you have no time for to take care of yourself or self-care.
-Let me explain…
+These 7 simple words can help you when you have no time to take care of yourself or self-care.

 You don’t need time, you need focus!

-Serving and taking care of others, a rewarding career or a social life filled with community service activities are noble acts.
+Serving and caring for others, a rewarding career or a social life filled with community service activities are noble acts.